Scroll to content

 Welcome to Year 1

-This page has useful information about the day to day running of Class 1 and about what we get up to in our busy, happy and exciting classroom.
+This page has lots of useful information about the day to day running of Class 1 and about what we get up to in our busy, happy and exciting classroom.
 Mrs Marshall is the year 1 class teacher and Mrs Chilton is the year 1 teaching Partner.
-This first half term is all about getting everyone settled into year 1 and learning our new routines, roles and responsibilities.
-During the first week we will agree our class charter and how we can work together to make sure our classroom is a safe and happy place to have fun and learn together.
+We are also supported by Mrs Whiting who is one of our wonderful learning support assistants.

 Throughout the academic year new information, key dates and resources to support your child's learning journey are added to our class page so please visit us regularly, and follow our Twitter feed to see what we are up to.